 Nordea signed the Equator Principles in 2007.
 The Equator Principles is used in project financing and have been incorporated into Nordea’s EP Manual that is utilized in preparing the cases, the decision-making process and training.
 It is also one of the commitments forming the basis for the Nordea Sustainability Policy.
 EP reporting data is updated every year and available on nordea.com.

-- How have Nordea’s external commitments to responsible business been adopted internally?
+- How have Nordea’s external commitments to sustainable business been adopted internally?

 We have made sure that every international commitment that we have signed up to forms the framework for our main internal policies.

 These policies, the Code of Conduct and Sustainability Policy govern our behavior and ensure compliance in everyday business.
 All employees of the Nordea Group and non-permanent staff working on behalf of Nordea are subject to these policies and expected to know the contents of them.